 Fish an chips are the nation's favourite meal in the UK and not only.
 Served with salt and vinegar, or gravy and cheese, or just a nice garlic and mayo sauce, the sky is the limit here.
 Go for whatever takes your fancy and spoils your taste buds.

-A good fresh salad on the side sounds great too, or just the regular peas for a complete meal that is always a big hit with kids and grown-ups too.
+A good fresh green salad on the side sounds great too, or just the regular peas for a complete meal that is always a big hit with kids and grown-ups too.

 In Romania we like serving fried fish with polenta and "mujdei de usturoi", which is minced garlic seasoned with salt and pepper, and a little bit of oil added.
 You can't possibly get a better combination here.